 I want to have fuller lips, but I don't want to "look like a duck"!

-Using Juvederm to achieve fuller, younger looking lips is one of the most requested procedures in our office.
+Using Restylane to achieve fuller, younger looking lips is one of the most requested procedures in our office.
 The overwhelming majority of patients love the natural results.
 However, we have all seen the horror stories of overfilled lips.

 Unfortunately, this over-filled look is often the result of inexperienced injector.
 Achieving natural looking lips requires skill.